Holly McFarland, PsyD

 My Philosophy and Approach to Therapy

 Human beings are complex forms of life, dynamically unfolding and constantly adapting to change.
-Good choice making and finding joy/beauty in our lives can be difficult, especially when choices feel limited and a path forward seems nowhere to be found.
+Good choice making and finding joy and beauty in our lives can be difficult, especially when choices feel limited and a path forward seems nowhere to be found.
 This can lead to feeling overwhelmed, hopeless, disconnected, and lacking clarity in our relationship with self and others.
 How do we live in an integral way that both empowers ourselves and positively contributes to the greater whole?

 The therapeutic process provides an open and safe playground for exploration and self-discovery; a sandbox for trying new things, getting messy, finding beauty, and being creative without fear of failure, judgement, or rejection.
 It is an opportunity to see life in a richer, deeper, and more meaningful way.
 In effect, it opens up pathways to walk through life with greater clarity, being more integrated with both self and the world at large.